 Preparation starts at home to reduce anxiety and create positive associations with vet clinics.
-Train your pet to accept gentle handling by practising simple commands like go to your mat or stand on cue.
+Train your pet to accept gentle handling by practising simple commands like “go to your mat” or “stand on cue”.
 For smaller dogs, get them used to stepping onto raised surfaces similar to the examination table, rewarding them with treats to build comfort.

 Bringing familiar items such as a favourite toy or blanket can reassure your pet.
 Arriving hungry (avoid feeding a few hours prior) helps prevent travel sickness and makes treats during the visit more motivating.

 Booking the earliest appointment of the day can minimise waiting times and avoid delays that increase stress for pets and owners alike.
-Arrive calmly and try not to rush, as pets pick up on their owner9s emotions.
+Arrive calmly and try not to rush, as pets pick up on their owner’s emotions.
 If your pet suffers severe anxiety, discuss possible anti-anxiety options with your vet or seek a Fear Free certified clinic that specialises in reducing visit stress.

 Prepare a list of questions before your visit to cover concerns about vaccinations, dental care, nutrition, behaviour, and parasite control.
 Taking notes during the appointment helps you remember key points and follow-up instructions.